bhexopen/BHEX-OpenApi/doc/Contract API EN.md

 `INPUT`: The system will use the price you entered exactly to fill the orders.

 `OPPONENT`: Orders will be filled using the opposite side's best quote.
-If the first trade is not fully filled, the process will repeat until the order is fully filled.

 For example, if you are opening 10 contracts long, the best buy price is 10 and the best sell price is 11.
 You will send an order buying 10 contracts at 11.
-If the order, is not fully filled, it will find the best sell price again until the order is filled fully.
+If the order, is not fully filled, the rest will be left on the orderbook.

 `QUEUE`: Order will be send using the same side's best quote.

 For example, if you are opening 10 contracts long, the best buy price is 10 and the best sell price is 11.
 You will be send an order buying 10 contracts at 10.

-`OVER`: The price will be the best opposite's quote + `overPrice`.
+`OVER`: The price will be the best opposite's quote + overPrice(not a fixed value).

-For example, if you are opening 10 contracts long, the best buy price is 10 and the best sell price is 11, you set the `overPrice` at 3.
+For example, if you are opening 10 contracts long, the best buy price is 10 and the best sell price is 11, you set the overPrice at 3.
 You will be send an order buying 10 contracts at (11+3)=14.

 `MARKET`: The price will be newest price * (1 ± 5%).